-- Process improvements: A good partner would be vigilant about identifying process improvements at your company’s warehouse, like minimizing direct handling of goods and manual tracking, ensuring proper labelling and timely storage of incoming and outgoing goods.
-All of these processes contribute towards the safety of the stock in the warehouse.
+- Process improvements: A good partner would be vigilant about identifying process improvements at your company’s warehouse, like minimizing direct handling of goods and manual tracking, ensuring proper labeling, and timely storage of incoming and outgoing goods.
+All of these processes contribute to the safety of the stock in the warehouse.
 A poor vendor is fairly lax about these practices, which translates into losses at the warehouse.

 - Material handling equipment: A good vendor would also see the value of investing in material handling equipment where it is necessary.
-Equipment like pallet jacks, pallet inverters, hoists and conveyor belts require heavy initial investment as well as costs associated with maintenance and future modifications.
+Equipment like pallet jacks, pallet inverters, hoists, and conveyor belts require heavy initial investment as well as costs associated with maintenance and future modifications.

 - Shelving and racking: A good 3PL and 4PL vendor would scrutinize the racking system at warehouses, ensuring that their design suits the type of stock, and that protection is added where necessary, as well as monitor other warehouse design factors, such as overhead lighting.
-While the costs of such upgrades would deter a poor vendor, a high-quality service provider would see the long-term return on investment.
+While the costs of such upgrades would deter a poor vendor, a high-quality service provider would see a long-term return on investment.